Driving on Autobahn

 The exact answer to the above question is not possible because speed limits are not permanently implemented.
 Speed limits are constantly changing on different sections of an Autobahn.

-Generally, Autobahns of former East German states have relatively low traffic.
-The best time for high speeding is during weekdays and in the night hours especially after 12 A.M to 5 A.M.
+Generally, Autobahns in former East German states have relatively low traffic.
+The best time for high speeding is during the weekdays and in the night hours, especially after 12 a.m. to 5 a.m.

-The best time to enjoy the high speed on German Autobahn is when the German national soccer team is playing.
-The whole nation enjoys the soccer match and Autobahn are free for high speeds.
+The best time to enjoy the high speed on the German Autobahn is when the German national soccer team is playing.
+The whole nation enjoys the soccer match, and Autobahn are free for high speeds.

-As per December 2018 update, the following unrestricted (without speed limit) Autobahn sections are still noticed with relatively low traffic and are suitable for high speeds (above 120kph or 75mph).
+As per the December 2021 update, the following unrestricted (without speed limit) Autobahn sections are still noticed with relatively low traffic and are suitable for high speeds (above 120 kph or 75mph).

 A1: from Hamburg to Lübeck, between AS Bargteheide and Kreuz Lübeck